BaddMann/docs/zentral-gcloud-setup.md

 1. Make sure you've set IP address in your public DNS, create an *A record* to create a FQDN like *zentral.example.com*

-2. Use the following command, provide your FQDN as parameter `sudo /home/zentral/app/utils/set_fqdn.py zentral.example.org`

-3. You'll see feedback in Terminal about a unique **dhparam** and Let's Encrypt certificate created
+2. Run the  `setup.py` script, provide FQDN for the server, username and email for the login.
+`sudo /home/zentral/app/utils/setup.py`

+3. The `setup.py` script will generate a TLS certificate from Let's Encrypt and provide a https link at the end to initally set (reset) the password for the superuser to login.

 4. Tips to troubleshoot, just in case things have gone wrong somewhere:
-	- Check ports 80/443 opened in Firewall
+  - Check ports 80/443 opened inbound in your AWS Security Group
   - You can resolve the FQDN / external IP
-	- Check you provide the right FQDN as parameter and used `sudo` privileges
+  - Check you provide the right FQDN as parameter for `setup.py`, crated a superuser and have used `sudo` privileges
-	- In case you ran the command multiple times, check for conflicting Nginx conf files in `/etc/nginx/conf.d/`
+  - In case you ran the command multiple times with different parameters for FQDN, check for conflicting Nginx conf files in `/etc/nginx/conf.d/`

 **Open Zentral in your Browser**

-1. Start your favourite browser and navigate to your FQDN (i.e. zentral.example.com)
+1. Start your favourite browser and navigate to your FQDN (i.e. zentral.example.org)

-2. The access is protected by `htaccess`  use  **test** /  **test** to get initial access
+2. The access is possible for the user created

 3. Congratulations, you should see the Zentral web interface now

-4. We recommend to change htaccess immediately (before you go on and enroll any clients)

 ### gcloud session examples